ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 The configuration and code in the DDEV project directory can be edited.
 You can use the command you'll cross in the documentation by prefixing them with `ddev exec` or by opening a terminal inside the container using `ddev ssh`.
 For example, if a guideline invites you to run `php bin/console cache:clear`, you can do it in the DDEV container by following one of those two ways:

-- running `ddev exec php bin/console cache:clear`
+- running `ddev php bin/console cache:clear`
 - entering `ddev ssh` and run after the new prompt `php bin/console cache:clear`

 ## Going further

 ### Alternatives

-DDEv offers several ways to achieve a same thing, offering different level of flexibility or adaptability to your development environment.
+DDEv offers several ways to achieve a same thing, offering different levels of flexibility or adaptability to your development environment.

+!!! tip

+Learn more about the [DDEV commands](https://ddev.readthedocs.io/en/latest/users/usage/commands/) used

+- by running [`ddev list`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#list) to list them all,
+- by running [`ddev help <command>`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#help) to get usage details about a given command.

+Learn more about DDEV configuration at [`ddev config` command documentation](https://ddev.readthedocs.io/en/latest/users/usage/commands/#config) and [advanced configuration files documentation](https://ddev.readthedocs.io/en/latest/users/configuration/config/).

 #### Using an auth.json